mhoffrog/onedev-manual/pages/install-key-and-cert.md

 # Install Private Key and Certificate
 ---------

-1. Run below command to generate pkcs keystore file from your certificate and private key:
+1. Run below command to generate pkcs#12 keystore file from your certificate and private key:

   ```bash
   openssl pkcs12 -export -out onedev.pfx -inkey /path/to/your-private-key.pem -in /path/to/your-cert.pem